 5 – Use IoT Security Analytics

-Use IoT Security Analytics Solutions that are capable to detect IoT-specific attacks and intrusions, which can’t be identified by traditional network security solutions like ﬁrewalls.
+Use IoT Security Analytics Solutions that can detect IoT-specific attacks and intrusions, which traditional network security solutions like ﬁrewalls can’t identify.

 6 – Use IoT API Security Methods

-Use IoT API Security methods not only to protect the integrity of the data movement between IoT devices, back-end systems, and applications using documented REST-based APIs, but also to ensure that only authorized devices, developers, and apps are communicating with APIs or detecting potential threats and attacks against speciﬁc APIs.
+Using documented REST-based APIs, IoT API Security techniques should be used to safeguard the integrity of data movement between IoT devices, back-end systems, and applications.
+They should also be used to confirm that only authorized devices, developers, and apps communicate with APIs and identify potential threats and attacks against particular APIs.

 7 – Test the IoT Hardware